bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="FEWD certificate image." />
 </p>

-This CSS Basics course is part of the [Front-End Web Developer\" (FEWD) Professional Certificate](https://www.edx.org/professional-certificate/w3cx-front-end-web-developer) program.
+This CSS Basics course is part of the [Front-End Web Developer (FEWD) Professional Certificate](https://www.edx.org/professional-certificate/w3cx-front-end-web-developer) program.
 To get this FEWD certificate, you will need to successfully pass all 5 courses that compose that program.
 Find out more on [w3cx.org](https://w3cx.org/)!

 If you already have a verified certificate in one or more of these courses, you *do NOT need to re-take that course*.